Are you a blogger thinking about quitting? This post will give you reasons why you shouldn’t give up on blogging plus tips to grow your blog traffic.

 Should you quit blogging?

-You might be thinking I am saying all this because I earn loads of money from my blog but contrary, I haven’t earned even 100$ from my blog.
+You might be thinking I am saying all this because I earn loads of money from my blog but contrary, I haven’t earned even 100$ from my blog. (now i have btw ).
 So why I am telling you not to quit blogging yet I am also not yet successful?
 Here is why.

 I am here to let you know that you are not alone, there are so many of us struggling but that doesn’t mean we are going to give up – yes I am here to tell you that you shouldn’t give up on blogging.
 Like the old saying goes Winners are not quitters, so don’t even think about it.